sonic-pi-net/sonic-pi/etc/doc/tutorial/06-Durations-with-Envelopes.md

 ![ADSR envelope](:/images/tutorial/env-attack-decay-sustain-release.png)

-## Duration
+## ADSR Envelopes

+So to summarise, Sonic Pi's ADSR envelopes have the following phases:

+1. *attack* - time from 0 amplitude to the `attack_level`,
+2. *decay* - take to move amplitude from `attack_level` to `sustain_level`,
+3. *sustain* - time to keep the amplitude at `sustain_level`,
+4. *release* - time to move amplitude from `sustain_level` to 0

-It's important to note that the duration of a sound is the summation of the `attack`, `decay`, `sustain` and `release` phases.
+It's important to note that the duration of a sound is the summation the times of each of these phases.
 Therefore the following sound will have a duration of 0.5 + 1 + 2 + 0.5 = 4 seconds:

 ```
-play 60, attack: 0.5, attack_level: 1, decay: 1, sustain_level: 0.4, sustain: 2, release: 0.5
+play 60, attack: 0.5, decay: 1, sustain_level: 0.4, sustain: 2, release: 0.5
 ```

 Now go and have a play adding envelopes to your sounds